What is EBIT Growth and why is it Important for Businesses?

 3 challenges that can hinder EBIT growth

-While growing EBIT is a key goal for any business, there are several challenges that can slow or even reverse progress.
-Understanding these obstacles can help businesses take proactive steps to maintain profitability:
+While a growing EBIT is, of course, a key goal for a business, there are many different challenges that can slow all progress.
+By understanding these obstacles, you can take positive proactive steps to ensure profitability!

 1. Rising operational costs